Federico1196/Federico1196/README.md

 - 👋 Hi, I’m @Federico1196
-- 👀 I’m interested in Web and mobile development, software dev.
+- 👀 I’m interested in Web and mobile development and software dev.
-- 🌱 I’m currently learning all of them.
+- 🌱 I’m currently learning HTML, CSS, JavaScript and  Java.
 - 💞️ I’m looking to collaborate on web and mobile projects